-Banks, most especially Wells Fargo, seem to relish denying refinance applications for debtors who’ve gotten a bankruptcy discharge.
+Banks, most especially Wells Fargo, seem to relish denying refinance applications for debtors who didn’t reaffirm home mortgage in bankruptcy.

-You didn’t reaffirm your existing home loan, so we can’t refinance that debt
+You didn’t reaffirm your existing home loan, so we can’t refinance that debt, they chortle.

 Sometimes, the dig is even more painful (to me at least): your attorney didn’t do this right so you are screwed.

 As is often the case, the bank’s claim is unfounded in the law and even in its own lending standards.
 Not to mention that none of the judges I practice before would approve the reaffirmation of a home loan even if I sought it for a client.